sign/image-latent-transformer/training/README.md

 That means that in practice, if `max_word_length=32`, a rough estimate of the real number of **words** the model sees should be divided by 32.

+### Performance Optimization

+To speed up the processor's image rendering and preprocessing, you can increase `processor.cache_size` to cache more preprocessed images in memory.
+(`cache_size=500_000` can take 25GB of RAM per process).